sceckert/IntroDHSpring2021/schedule.md

 - Read: Wendy Hui Kyong Chun, [“The Enduring Ephemeral, or the Future is a Memory,” (2008)](https://princeton.instructure.com/courses/2364/files/430018?module_item_id=100634)
 - Read: Kashmir Hill, ["How an internet mapping glitch turned a random Kansas farm into a digital hell" (2016)](https://splinternews.com/how-an-internet-mapping-glitch-turned-a-random-kansas-f-1793856052)
 - Optional reading: Kris Paulsen, ["The Index and the Interface" (2013)](https://www-jstor-org.ezproxy.princeton.edu/stable/10.1525/rep.2013.122.1.83?seq=19#metadata_info_tab_contents)
-- *In-class practicum*: Review your data preservation plan
+- *In-class practicum*: Work on projects.
+Review your data preservation plan

 ## Week 12: The Futures of Digital Humanities